evennia/evennia/docs/source/Coding/Coding-Introduction.md

 ## Start with the tutorial

 It's highly recommended that you jump in on the [Starting Tutorial](../Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Part1-Intro.md).
-Even if you only the beginning or some part of it, it covers much of the things needed to get started.
+Even if you only the beginning or some part of it, it covers much of the things needed to get started, including giving you are first introduction to Python.

-## Python

-Evennia is developed using Python.
-Even if you are more of a designer than a coder, it is wise to learn how to read and understand basic Python code.
-If you are new to Python, or need a refresher, take a look at our [Python introduction](../Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Python-basic-introduction.md).

 ## Explore Evennia interactively

-When new to Evennia it can be hard to find things or figure out what is available.
-Evennia offers a special interactive python shell that allows you to experiment and try out things.
-It's recommended to use [ipython](https://ipython.org/) for this since the vanilla python prompt is very limited.
-Here are some simple commands to get started:
+As mentioned in the Starting tutorial, it's a good idea to use [ipython](https://ipython.org/) to explore things using a python shell:

     # [open a new console/terminal]
-    # [activate your evennia virtualenv in this console/terminal]
-    pip install -r requirements_extra.txt  # install ipython etc cd mygame
+    cd mygame
     evennia shell